redis/docs/content/operate/oss_and_stack/stack-with-enterprise/search/query-performance-factor.md

 | Redis internals | 20% |
 | Available CPUs for Redis Query Engine | floor(0.8 * x) |

-### Scale factor versus CPUs
+### Query performance factor versus CPUs

-The following table shows the number of CPUs required for each scale factor.
+The following table shows the number of CPUs required for each performance factor.
 This calculation is sensitive to how the search index and queries are defined.
 Certain scenarios might yield less throughput than the ratios in the following table.

 | Scale factor | Minimum CPUs required for Redis Query Engine |
 |----------------|-----------------------------------------|